Fibers of maps to totally nonnegative spaces: Background

-A finite {\em CW complex} is a decomposition of a Hausdorff space into a finite number of cells so that (i) a set is closed if and and only if its intersection with the closure of each cell is closed, (ii) the topological boundary of every $d$-cell is contained in a finite union of cells of dimension strictly less than $d$, and (iii) for every $d$-cell there is a continuous surjective map from an $d$-ball to the closure of the cell which restricts to a homeomorphism from the interior of the $d$-ball to the cell.
+A {\em finite CW complex} is a decomposition of a Hausdorff space into a finite number of cells so that (i) a set is closed if and and only if its intersection with the closure of each cell is closed, (ii) the topological boundary of every $d$-cell is contained in a finite union of cells of dimension strictly less than $d$, and (iii) for every $d$-cell there is a continuous surjective map from an $d$-ball to the closure of the cell which restricts to a homeomorphism from the interior of the $d$-ball to the cell.
 A map satisfying (iii) above is called a {\em characteristic map} and the restriction of a characteristic map to the sphere $S^{d-1}$ is called an {\em attaching map}.
 A map $f : A \to B$ is an {\em embedding} if it is a homeomorphism onto its image.
-A finite CW complex is a cell stratification.
-A {\it regular CW complex} is a CW complex so that for each cell there exists an attaching map which is an embedding.
+A {\it regular CW complex} is a CW complex such that for each cell there exists an attaching map which is an embedding.
+The cells of a regular CW complex comprise a cell stratification (a notion defined in Section ~\ref{main-result-section}).
+Conversely, the face poset of the cells of a regular CW complex determines the CW complex (up to homeomorphism).

+A stratification induces a partial order on the index set by defining $\alpha \leq \beta$ if and only if $X_\alpha \subseteq \overline{X_\beta}$.
+That is, the {\it closure poset} (or {\it face poset}) of a cell stratification is the partial order on cells given by $\sigma \le \tau $ iff $\sigma \subseteq \ol\tau$.
+The {\it order complex} of a finite partially ordered set is the abstract simplicial complex whose $i$-faces are the chains $v_0 < v_1 < \cdots < v_i$ of $i+1$ comparable elements in the poset. \begin{remark} When we speak of a poset having a topological property such as being contractible, we are saying that its order complex has this property. \end{remark}